i3-hackathon/bmw-js/readme.markdown

+**NOTICE:** This fork is modified to work in conjunction with the [BMW i3 Hackathon developer center](https://bmw.developer.moj.io/) ONLY.
+If you are not apart of the BMW i3 hackathon, please refer to [myFirstMojioApp](https://github.com/mojio/myFirstMojioApp) source instead.

-﻿# mojio-js
+﻿# bmw-js

-Mojio javascript REST client.
-Mojio provides a standard REST platform for writing connected car applications.
+BMW javascript REST client.
+BMW provides a standard REST platform for writing connected car applications.

 This repository contains a Node-js client and a Browser based js client.